charmplusplus/charm/doc/charm++/manual.rst

        ...
    };

-The extern keyword places an include statement for the decl.h file of the externed module in the generated code of the current module.
-Hence, decl.h files generated from externed modules are required during the compilation of the source code for the current module.
+The *extern* keyword places an include statement for the decl.h file of the *extern* ed module in the generated code of the current module.
+Hence, decl.h files generated from *extern* ed modules are required during the compilation of the source code for the current module.
 This is usually required anyway because of the dependencies between user program entities across the two modules.